MobilityDB/MobilityDB/doc/contributing/tpointcloud_schema_design_notes.md

 is NOT the answer: it would exist in PostgreSQL alone, where the other hosts have nothing to synchronise, which is a host-specific special case rather than a shared mechanism.

-⚠️ **WHERE THE ANALOGY WITH `spatial_ref_sys.csv` STOPS.** The EPSG registry is universal reference data — every user wants 4326 — whereas a point cloud schema describes one user's own instrument.
+⚠️⛔ **WHERE THE ANALOGY WITH `spatial_ref_sys.csv` STOPS, AND IT DECIDES THE DEFAULT.** The EPSG registry is universal reference data — 4326 means the same thing to everybody — whereas a `pcid` names one user's own instrument.
+So the two rows above differ in one respect the table cannot show:
-A vendored schema document is therefore a starting set, and the path override is the primary route rather than a fallback.
+`meos_set_spatial_ref_sys_csv` and `meos_set_ways_csv` each OVERRIDE a default the loader reads without being asked, while **nothing reads the schema document unless a host names it**.
+A bundled schema answering `pcid` 1 by default would decode a value of somebody else's `pcid` 1 into silently wrong coordinates instead of reporting that none is registered — and a wrong schema is invisible in the text form, since the same bytes are printed whichever schema decodes them.
+The vendored document is therefore a starting point to copy, not a registry, and naming a file is the only route rather than the primary one.

 ⛔ **THE DOCUMENT CARRIES NEITHER `pcid` NOR `srid`.** `pc_schema_from_xml` reads neither; both are columns of `pointcloud_formats`, which is precisely why a table exists on the PostgreSQL side at all.